CUNEIFORM BONES ANATOMY

 • Recessed relative to its neighbors, creating a mortise for the second metatarsal

-• This arrangement provides stability to the tarsometatarsal joint
+• This arrangement provides stability to your tarsometatarsal joint

 LATERAL CUNEIFORM